Helpdesk8675/Forensic_Image_File_Compressor/README.md

 Enter in the source volume, destination volume and the text file with the items you want to keep.

 Once done, unmount the VHD and create a forensic image of the VHD.
+You can also bitlocker the VHD to enhance your training, before you convert it to an E01.